 This course structure is consistent with other undergraduate programmes in the pathway portfolio, although it also includes a placement year.
 You will study eight modules in each year of the degree, divided equally between the semesters.
 In Part 1, you will study a common year, to provide you with a basic overview of analytical techniques, skills, theory and knowledge relevant to a business degree.
 In Part 2, you will be able to choose two optional modules each semester to provide you with flexibility in your study.
 The remaining 4 modules will include 3 compulsory models which focus on business and entrepreneurship.
 The fourth is a core module which focusses on research methods to prepare you for the dissertation.
 In Part 3 you will undertake a placement for a minimum of 32 weeks and complete a reflective log.
 This placement may be in any area related to entrepreneurship.
-If you are unable to complete a placement, you will submit a double-weighted project that gives you scope for investigating in depth, an entrepreneurship topic of your interest.
+If you are unable to complete a placement, you will be transferred to the BSc Business Entrepreneurship programme.
+In the final year of the programme, you will submit a double-weighted project that gives you scope for investigating in depth, an entrepreneurship topic of your interest.
 This covers one compulsory module in the first semester and one compulsory in the second.
 This final year provides more of a specific focus on the pathway topic, and subsequently, there is only one optional module per semester.
 Two compulsory modules in each semester focus on entrepreneurship based topics.